Industry Insights

 2. Press Ganey

-Best for: Hospitals and health systems that need CMS-approved CAHPS administration and deep benchmarking
+Best for: Hospitals and health systems that need CMS-approved CAHPS administration and deep clinical benchmarking

 Key Strengths:

-• CMS-approved CAHPS administration with full compliance for HCAHPS, CG-CAHPS, and other mandated surveys
+• CMS-approved CAHPS administration with full coverage for HCAHPS, CG-CAHPS, and other mandated clinical surveys

 • Industry benchmarking against thousands of healthcare organizations

-• Consulting services that help translate data into operational improvements
+• Consulting services that translate data into improvement programs

 • Enterprise-only pricing that puts it out of reach for most independent practices and small clinics.
 Contracts typically start in the tens of thousands per year.